 Creating a Comfortable Pocket

-The pocket or so-called safe area is a term used in football to describe the area in the backfield that is created on a passing play where the offensive line forms a wall of protection around the quarterback to protect him.
+The pocket or so-called safe area is a term used in to describe the area in the backfield that is created on a passing where the offensive line forms a wall of protection around the quarterback to protect him.
 This allows the quarterback adequate time to find an open receiver and to pass the ball.

 The offensive line will drop back slightly, creating a protected area that looks like a backwards triangle for the quarterback to find an open receiver and get rid of the ball.

-Madden Guides Tip: A good offensive lineman may be able to sustain blocks and keep defenders at bay, but up against a stud defender the quarterback had better be able to operate in the pocket to make sure that he has enough time to deliver the throw downfield.
+Tip: A good offensive lineman may be able to sustain blocks and keep defenders at bay, but up against a stud defender the quarterback had better be able to operate in the pocket to make sure that he has enough time to deliver the throw downfield.

 Picking Up ON Your Opponents Blitz Tendencies